Generic selectors

 In terms of setup, mandarin gobies are easy to keep.
 They do well in reef settings with lots of cracks and crevices for them to hide in and to forage for food.
 A soft substrate, like aragonite sand, will also keep their underbellies safe from jagged, coarser granules.

-Mandarin gobies are actually considered a nano species and hobbyists have kept them in aquarium sizes as small as 10 gallons.
+Mandarin gobies are considered a nano species and hobbyists have kept them in aquarium sizes as small as 10 gallons (38 liters).
 However, these are expert hobbyists and the casual fish keeper will not be able to do this for dietary reasons we will discuss later.

-Instead, these gobies should be kept in a minimum take size of 30 gallon tanks.
+Instead, these gobies should be kept in a minimum tank size of 30 gallons (113 liters).
 An even larger tank will help maintain a steady food supply.
-That being said, even big tanks with mandarin gobies in them will still need to be fed supplements from time to time.
+Even big tanks with mandarin gobies in them will still need supplemental feeding from time to time.

 Should You Quarantine Them?